Chart Color Schemes

 Castlecrag has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Castlecrag's estimated population is around 3,094 as of Nov 2025.
-This reflects an increase of 129 people (4.4%) since the 2021 Census, which reported a population of 2,965 people.
-The change is inferred from the resident population of 3,093 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional three validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,049 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Castlecrag's 4.4% growth since census positions it within 1.3 percentage points of the SA4 region (5.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, Castlecrag's estimated population as of February 2026 is around 3,101 people.
+This reflects a growth of 136 individuals since the 2021 Census, which reported 2,965 residents.
+The increase is inferred from an estimated resident population of 3,093 by AreaSearch in June 2024 and three additional validated addresses since the Census date.
+Castlecrag's population density stands at approximately 2,053 persons per square kilometer, higher than average national levels assessed by AreaSearch.
+The suburb's growth rate of 4.6% since the census is within 1.2 percentage points of its SA4 region (5.8%), indicating strong growth fundamentals.
+Overseas migration was the primary driver for population growth in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, over this period, projections indicate a decline in overall population, with the Castlecrag statistical area's population expected to reduce by 75 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to expand by 77 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are applied.
+Growth rates by age group are used for all areas from 2032 to 2041.
+According to these projections, Castlecrag's population is expected to decrease by 65 persons by 2041.
+However, specific age cohorts like the 85 and over group are projected to expand, with an increase of 86 people anticipated.

 Frequently Asked Questions - Population